Exhale Quick-Fix - Help!!!! - My eCig Isn't Working!!!

 If your coil is struggling to produce a good vape, it is time to change the coil.

-How long a coil will /should last?
+How long will /should a coil last?

 On average a coil's lifespan will be between 14 and 60 days.
-KangerTech one of the most well known and respected vape product manufacturers recommends that users of their products change their coils as soon as every 10 - 15 days.
+KangerTech who are one of the most well-known and respected vape product manufacturers recommends that users of their products change their coils as soon as every 10 - 15 days.

 Are you vaping with a Variable Voltage/Wattage Battery?